the magdalen with the smoking flame georges de la tour 1636

 but the murmur is too familiar;

-the distant thuds a comfort they rank alongside their lover's heartbeat.
+distant thuds a comfort ranked alongside their lover's heartbeat.

 all the while